ava-labs/mastering-avalanche/chapter_01.md

 ### Getting your first AVAX

-As you have only just created a web wallet the chances are that you do not yet have any AVAX.

-You will now need to purchase some AVAX from an exchange such as [Binance](https://www.binance.com) and then fund your wallet you just created.
+As you have created a new web your balance will be zero.
+You will now need to purchase AVAX from an exchange such as [Binance](https://www.binance.com) and then fund your wallet you created.

 You wallet has what's called an address.
-This is a public address you can share with family and friends for them to send you some AVAX.
+This is a public address you can share with family and friends for them to send you AVAX.

 This address can look like: X-avax1yr2gwle82z5xgre5lk5mmkg8nh9l2y9gl54ma0

+Copy your X-avax1... wallet address from [Avalanche Network Web Wallet](https://wallet.avax.network) and use it to send some AVAX from an exchange that supports AVAX.

 ### Finding the current price of AVAX